-Many a POT member is accustomed to giving the team pre-prepared and thought-out objectives and then taking their leave.
+Many a POT member is used to giving the team prepared and well thought-out targets and then saying goodbye.
 Correcting or changing these targets is taken as criticism and disrespect.
 Of course, something also goes wrong if nothing remains of the prepared backlog list after the team discussion.
 The AGILECOACH moderates this balance.

-At the end of the sprint planning there is a common list accepted by POT and team – this is the decisive goal.
+At the end of the sprint planning there is a common list accepted by POT and team – that is the decisive goal.

 Phase 2: Capacity planning – “and, can you do it?”

-After the first phase, the POT’s backlog list has changed due to the team’s input.
+After the first phase, the backlog list of the POT has changed due to the team’s input.
 Looking at the corrected backlog list together, the AGILECOACH asks the next crucial question to the team: “So, can you do it?”

-This may sound trite, but in practice, explicit engagement with the available implementation capacity is often suppressed.
-In industrial reality, it is rare to find the ideal situation where team members are 100% dedicated to the project.
+This may sound banal, but in practice the explicit preoccupation with the available implementation capacity is often suppressed.
+In industrial reality, the ideal condition of team members being 100% assigned to the project is rarely found.

 The team member has only one project: this is ideal, but is often unrealistic.

 When asked by the AGILECOACH about available capacity, each team member checks their calendar and looks at the next ten days.
-Individuals will say, “The second week I only have 50% capacity for this project, plus the first week has a holiday.
-On average, I needed 20% time per day to answer questions from product management, production, suppliers, etc. Accordingly, out of ten days, that leaves a net of four days.”
-For another team member it might be six, for the next five days, and so on.
+Individuals will say, “In the second week I only have 50% capacity for this project, plus the first week has a holiday.
+On average, I needed 20% time per day to answer questions from product management, production, suppliers, etc.”.
+Accordingly, out of ten days, there are net four days left.”
+For another team member it might be six, for the next five days and so on.
 Adding it all up gives the group capacity.

-“If things go well, we’ll get those three backlog items below the yellow line done, too!”
+“If things go well, we’ll get those three backlog items below the yellow line done!”

-The first time a dominant POT member hears these words, he may have to gulp or get out his heart drops.
-It sounds like sabotage and refusal to work, the team refuses to implement!!!
-Other POT members may think, “This is not how I imagined this AGILE, it was better before!
+When a dominant POT member hears these words for the first time, he may have to gulp or take out his heart drops.
+It sounds like sabotage and refusal to work, the team refuses to implement!
+Other POT members may think, “This is not how I imagined it with this AGILE, it was better before!
 I want to go back!”.

 He who does not have the courage to say no, his yes has no value!